Overview – Samburu NR

 Weather & Climate

-When it comes to temperature, hot is the best way to describe Samburu.
-That said, the average temperature more than halves at night.
-Rug up if you’re heading out on safari when the sun isn’t high in the sky.
+Hot is the best way to describe Samburu, although the average temperature more than halves at night.
+Rug up if you’re heading out on an early morning game drive.
 The Dry season (June to September) lives up to its name, with almost no rain.
-Similarly, the Wet season (October to May) gives the landscape a regular wash.
+Similarly, in good years, the Wet season (October to May) turns the country a lovely shade of green.

 Best Time To Visit

 Dust hangs in the air in the Dry season (June to September), giving the landscape a hazy look.
-But this is definitely the best time to check out the local wildlife due to decent road conditions and little vegetation to obscure your view.
-The hot, dry months of January and February are also good times for seeing wildlife.
-An exception is the birdlife, which is at its most vibrant and spectacular in the wetter months.
+But it’s still the best time to check out the local wildlife due to decent road conditions and little vegetation to obscure your view.
+The hot, dry months of January and February are also good for seeing wildlife.
+Birdlife is at its most vibrant and spectacular in the wetter months (November to April).

 Want To Visit Samburu NR?